Ocean 3d Ocean Evaluation (EN4)

 Caveats

-• Global volume-weighted means can mask compensating regional biases (e.g., fresh Atlantic vs. salty Pacific).
+- Global volume-weighted means can mask significant regional biases (e.g., compensating fresh/saline biases between Atlantic and Pacific basins).

 Salinity Hovmoller (first-timestep anomaly)